OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 Make a ranged spell attack for each ray.
 On a hit, the target takes 2d6 fire damage.

-**_At Higher Levels._** When you cast this spell using a spell slot of 3rd level or higher, you create one additional ray for each slot level above 2nd.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 3rd level or higher, you create one additional ray for each slot level above 2nd.

 ##### Scrying